How to Handle Missing Data with Python

 — Page 42, Applied Predictive Modeling, 2013.

-Nevertheless, this remains as an option if you consider using another algorithm implementation (such as xgboost) or developing your own implementation.
+Nevertheless, this is an option if you consider using another algorithm implementation (such as xgboost) or developing your own implementation.

 Further Reading